Deflection, Defined & Measured

 Another way of counting implicit deflection is to automatically categorize content as case-solving versus educational, and then treat the document views differently between the two, including the viewing of case-solving content being included in the implicit deflection totals.

-Some content can be obviously identified as case resolving, such as articles about how to recover from a catastrophic failure or a password reset document.
-These are the types of issues that users will never ignore but can instead be counted on to create a case whenever the problem can’t be self solved.
+Some content can be identified as case resolving, such as articles about how to recover from a catastrophic failure or a password reset document.
+These are the types of issues that users will never ignore but can instead be counted on to create a case whenever the problem can’t be self-solved.
 After tagging this content, views of these articles can be safely assumed to have prevented case creation, aka implicit case deflection.

 This tagging process isn’t terribly difficult.
 You can ask your authors to provide this indicator when creating the content.
 You can also create triggers that automate the tagging, such as after a document is linked to a certain number of closed cases since this is quite literally the content that has actually resolved cases when viewed by your agents and thus should also be counted as a deflection when viewed by your customers.